Advancement for Associate Professors

 - Upon selection of a mentor, the associate professor will notify the department head of the selection, at which time the mentor relationship will be formalized.

-- The associate professor will submit the completed application to the dean, who will then submit the application to the vice provost for faculty development and enhancement.
+- The associate professor will submit the complete the online application which will then be submitted to the vice provost for faculty development and enhancement.

 - All the mentors/mentees will be announced by late spring semester.

 Associate Professor/Mentor Interaction

 - Together, the associate professor and the mentor will define research agendas or refocus past agendas.

 - The relationship between the associate professor and his or her mentor will include